-Bachelor Project

-Timing: By the end of 3rd semester

-Purpose: In their bachelor's project, the student must document the ability to work with a complex and practice-oriented issue in relation to a specific IT project, using an analytical and methodological approach.
+Bachelor Project Scope: 15 ECTS Timing: By the end of 3 rd semester Purpose: In their bachelor's project, the student must document the ability to work with a complex and practice-oriented issue in relation to a specific IT project, using an analytical and methodological approach.
 The final bachelor project must demonstrate that the programme's graduation level has been reached.
-The learning objectives for the study programme are consequently repeated below:

-- The strategic role of testing in system development - Globalization of software production - System architecture and its strategic importance for the company's business - Applied theory and methodology and common technologies within the domain - Various database types and their applications.

-- Integrate IT systems and develop systems that support future integration - Use contracts as a control and coordination mechanism in the development process - Assess and select database systems, and design, redesign and optimize databases - Plan and manage development processes involving many geographically separated project participants - Plan and implement testing for large IT systems

-- Identify links between applied theory, methods and technology and reflect on their suitability in various situations - Engage in professional collaboration to develop large systems by applying common methods and technologies - Familiarize themselves with new technologies and standards for handling integration between systems, - Through practice, develop their own competency profile from a primarily back-end developer profile to performing tasks as a system architect - Handle the establishment and realization of a business and technologically appropriate architecture for large systems.

-This examination is an individual external oral exam, based on the final project report.
+The learning objectives for the study programme are consequently repeated below: Knowledge The student must have knowledge of: The strategic role of testing in system development Globalization of software production System architecture and its strategic importance for the company's business Applied theory and methodology and common technologies within the domain Various database types and their applications.
+Skills The student can: Integrate IT systems and develop systems that support future integration Use contracts as a control and coordination mechanism in the development process Assess and select database systems, and design, redesign and optimize databases Plan and manage development processes involving many geographically separated project participants Plan and implement testing for large IT systems Competencies The student can: Identify links between applied theory, methods and technology and reflect on their suitability in various situations Engage in professional collaboration to develop large systems by applying common methods and technologies Familiarize themselves with new technologies and standards for handling integration between systems, Through practice, develop their own competency profile from a primarily back-end developer profile to performing tasks as a system architect Handle the establishment and realization of a business and technologically appropriate architecture for large systems.
+This examination is an individual external oral exam based on the final project report rnis examination is an individual external oral exam, based on the final project report.